Kweku Akwei

-Kweku Akwei, also known as Isaac Lamptey Vanderpuije, was a Ghanaian politician.
+Kweku Akwei, also known as Isaac Lamptey Vanderpuije, (born 10 February 1919) was a Ghanaian politician.
 He was the member of parliament for the Ayawaso constituency from 1965 to 1966.
 While in parliament, he was the head of the Parliamentary Disciplinary Control Committee.
 Prior to entering parliament, he was the head of party education for the Convention People's Party.